alafon/alcapon/README.md

 * Install missing/required stuff
 * Run `cap deploy`

+## Dealing with the multistage plugin for capistrano

+TODO

 ## Note regarding dependencies

 The `deploy:check` task checks that the following are installed :